PavanRangani/docs/docs/prd/reporting/reporting.md

 - Its auto-complete dropdown of related entity.
 - Default source legal entity is pre-filled.
+- Its a mandatory field.

 ### Section Name

 - Its an auto-complete dropdown of section.
+Its a mandatory field.
 - List item of Section : `Contact`, `Assets`, `Banking`, `Gifting`, `Estate Plan`, `Insurance`, `Investments`, `Philanthropy`, `Tax Return`, `Partnerships`, `Trusts`.
 Default `Contact` is selected.
 - This dropdown will show only applicable sections based on the selected entity.
   - For e.g. `Estate Plan` is not applicable for Partnership, Estate, Trust and Foundation types legal entities.
-So when user selects any of the legal entity in above mentioned types, `Estate Plan` section is available in the section dropdown.
+So when user selects any of the legal entity in above mentioned types, `Estate Plan` section is not available in the section dropdown.
 - Disable a section that has no data available.
-  - For e.g. //TODO
+  - For e.g. Suppose `John Brown` has no record available in the `Asset` tab.
+So when the user adds a new report for `John Brown`, the `Asset` section will appear disabled.

 ### Report Name

 * Auto-complete dropdown of report based on section.
-* Default selection //TODO
+[See this Excel](https://docs.google.com/spreadsheets/d/1T80QIj4HPODOpp7AsgPrV6WTxHc0-k53yi_9useontM/edit#gid=0)

 ### Report Description